apiaryio/ivy/README.md

   * callback must be present
   * first argument of callback signature is either Error or null

+* Explicit is better then implicit
+  * In first version, use explicit task registrations
+  * Leave continuation and function "backresolve" to v2

 ### Installation

 Installation is done via NPM, by running ```npm install ivy```